callahanchris/callahanchris.github.io/source/_posts/2014-09-23-my-favorite-sublime-text-keyboard-shortcuts.markdown

 Same as the last shortcut, but moving in the opposite direction.
 These two shortcuts have saved me a lot of energy that would have been wasted copying/pasting and using the trackpad to highlight text.
 Keyboard shortcuts rock!

+### 12. Command + [ = Indent Line by One Tab

+Having nice, legible code depends to large extent on the formatting of the code.
+Though Ruby is not a whitespace-sensitive language, many other programming languages are.
+In any event, proper indentation is critical to writing legible code, and this a good shortcut to achieving this goal.

+### 13. Command + ] = Unindent Line by One Tab

+Same as above, but going the other way.
+I'll often use this in combination with Control + Command + down arrow when extracting a method, and these keyboard shortcuts make the process quick and simple!

+### 14. Command + / = Toggle Line Commented/Uncommented

+This shortcut comes in handy when testing out new ways to write old code.
+Instead of deleting the old, working code, simply comment it out, try out the new code, and then, if the new code works, use Control + Shift + k to delete the old code.

 ### Resources

 * [Sublime Text Official Website](http://www.sublimetext.com/)